jsreport/docs/docs/chrome-pdf.md

 ﻿#Basics
 `Chrome-pdf` recipe is using [headless chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) to print html content into pdf files.

-**PREVIEW** This recipe is in preview and you should not use it in production/
+**PREVIEW** This recipe is in the preview and you should not use it in production.

 ##Installation